-Parent volunteers and chaperones are an integral part of the community.
-All parents/ legal guardians/ other adults, must complete VIRTUS training, sign a Code of Conduct, and complete a background check.
+All parent volunteers/chaperones, must complete VIRTUS training, sign a Code of Conduct, and complete a background check.

 - The VIRTUS program for adults is a three-hour live awareness session that instructs adults of the Church that to protect children you must have continuous awareness and vigilance.
 This awareness session helps trainees understand signs of child sexual abuse, the methods and means by which offenders commit abuse, and five empowerment steps to prevent child sexual abuse. - The Code of Conduct is a document that acknowledges the importance of legal, professional and responsible conduct of all who work with children and young people.
 All clergy, employees and volunteers are required to read the Code of Conduct and to sign a Statement of Acknowledgement Form.
 The Code of Conduct is distributed at all VIRTUS sessions. - All employees and volunteers are also required to have a criminal background screening completed before they start their employment or service.
 These forms are also distributed at all VIRTUS sessions.
 As of May 2010, all background screenings (employees and volunteers) will be done through the Safe Environment Office.
 The searches are done through LexisNexis (volunteers) or HireRight (employees).
 All information is kept confidential and if a positive result is returned, the pastor/administrator will be notified and appropriate steps will be taken.
 Background searches will be rerun every 3 years for employees and 5 years for volunteers